 Notably, the court’s newest member, Justice Neil Gorsuch, cast the deciding vote, breaking with the court’s conservative majority and the opinion of Trump Administration.
-In this article, our experienced immigration lawyer in Los Angeless analyze the case and explain the likely implications of the decision.
+In this article, our experienced immigration lawyer analyzes the case and explains the likely implications of the decision.

 Case Analysis: Sessions v.
 Dimaya

 The case of Sessions v.
 Dimaya (formerly: Lynch v.
 Dimaya) was originally argued before the Supreme Court in January of 2017.
 At that time, the court, which was missing a member, ended in a split on the decision (4-4).
 It was re-argued in this most recent term, and the court’s new member, Trump appointee Justice Neil Gorsuch, was set to cast the deciding vote.

 James Garcia Dimaya was admitted to the United States as a permanent resident in the early 1990s.
 Nearly two decades later, Mr. Dimaya was convicted of burglary in California.
 Under the Immigration and Nationality Act (INA), a lawful permanent resident who is convicted of an ‘aggravated felony’ can be deported from the United States.